Vestal Review

 About The Publication:

 “Launched in March of 2000, Vestal Review is the world’s oldest magazine dedicated exclusively to flash fiction.”
 Welcomes new writers.
-Circ. not provided.
 Bi-annual.
 Pays on publication.
 Publishes ms 3-4 months after acceptance.
 Buys First N.A. serial rights.
 No reprints.
 Responds within 3 months.
 Samples available online.
-Subscription free online.
-Guidelines online at http://www.vestalreview.org/guidelines.

 Current Needs: